osegbotonie/enterprise-m365-administration-lab/docs/08-administrative-role-matrix.md

 1. Administrators should receive only the permissions required for their responsibilities.
 2. Global Administrator should not be used for routine administrative activities.
-3. Administrative responsibilities should be separated where possible.
+3. Administrative responsibilities should be separated where practical.
 4. Privileged access should be reviewed regularly.
 5. Strong authentication should be required for administrative accounts.
 6. Administrative actions should be logged and auditable.
 7. Temporary elevation should be preferred where appropriate.
 8. No single administrator should unnecessarily control every aspect of the environment.
+9. Administrative role assignments should be based on business need rather than seniority alone.

 ---